Neighbours and loud music

-Neighbours may not be aware they are bothering you and may be happy to meet your requests or make a compromise. therefore choose a suitable time to visit them and discuss the problem.
-Remember, to avoid confrontation, be calm, polite and courteous.
+Neighbours may not be aware they are bothering you and may be happy to meet your requests or make a compromise.
+You should choose a suitable time to visit them and discuss the problem.
+Remember, to avoid confrontation, be calm, polite and civil.

 You may feel more comfortable bringing another person with you.
 However, if you don't feel able to approach your neighbour, or have already tried and were unsuccessful, more direct action may be needed.

 Under the Clean Neighbourhoods and Environment Act (Northern Ireland) 2011, we can deal with excessive noise disturbances which cause a nuisance to people living nearby.